 - Put a message on the endpoint's input queue.

-- Set the message body to a serialized representation (e.g., JSON).
+- Set the message body to your serialized content (e.g., JSON).
+NServiceBus will deserialize it based on the

 | Property name | Description |